Arash-Barabadi/ROS2/03_Python_ROS2_Node_Creation/2_How_to_install_a_node.md

 # install a node
-## how to install a node in ROS2.
-For running the nodes, we can just use the following command to create a executable:
+## how to install a node in ROS2. there are 3 ways to do that.
+# 1- For running the nodes, we can just use the following command to create a executable:
 ```bash
 chmod +x my_first_node_oop.py
 ```